Yoga Etiquette: 10 rules

 Create an intention before the start of class.
 To help you focus, you might find it helpful to dedicate your practice to a certain intention.
 This might be to become more aware, mindful, release stress and negative emotions, more loving and compassionate, or healthier, stronger, and more skillful.
 Or it might be for the benefit of a friend, a cause—or even yourself.

 Don’t skip Savasana – The final relaxation pose, called Corpse Pose — “Savasana” (shah-VAHS-ah-nah) in Sanskrit — is vital to your practice.
 It’s a time for stillness and deep rest that lets your body fully receive the benefits of yoga.
 If you absolutely must leave early, let your teacher know prior to class and leave quietly before Savasana starts.
-Be sure to allow sufficient time to collect your mat and belongings so not to disturb other students relaxation time.
+Be sure to allow sufficient time to collect your mat and belongings, and arrange yourself outside the yoga room, so not to disturb other student’s relaxation time.

 Frequently Asked Questions